 How do you give Claude Code project context?

 Paste a structured block at the start of a session covering tech stack, recent work, current focus, key files, and any warnings.
 Claude Code uses that to ground its first responses, then reads the actual files as it works.
-You can write this block by hand or generate it from your git history with AskScout's --resume command.
+You can write this block by hand or generate it from your git history with askScout's --resume command.

 What is the best prompt to start a Cursor session?

 Cursor benefits most from project-level context that names recent work and the current focus.
-A good starter prompt is a one-paragraph summary of the project plus what you're trying to do this session.
-AskScout's --resume generates this from real commits, so the context reflects what your codebase actually looks like, not an outdated description.
+A good starter prompt is a one-paragraph summary of the project plus what you're trying to do this session. askScout's --resume generates this from real commits, so the context reflects what your codebase actually looks like, not an outdated description.

 Does Claude Code remember my project between sessions?

 Not by default.
 Each Claude Code session starts fresh, so anything you explained yesterday has to be re-established today.
-The fix is a context block you paste at the start of each session.
-AskScout's --resume keeps that block up to date by regenerating it from your latest git history.
+The fix is a context block you paste at the start of each session. askScout's --resume keeps that block up to date by regenerating it from your latest git history.

 How often should I refresh my AI's project context?

 At the start of any new session, or after a meaningful chunk of work has landed.
 The point is that the context reflects the current state of the codebase.
-Daily is plenty for most solo developers.
-AskScout regenerates the --resume block on demand, so refreshing is one command.
+Daily is plenty for most solo developers. askScout regenerates the --resume block on demand, so refreshing is one command.